-Memorable science stories captivate not only because they hold our intellectual attention, but also because they grab us by the senses, weaving smell, touch and taste through abstract concepts like the epidemiology of bacterial infections.
+Memorable science stories captivate not only because they hold our intellectual attention, but also because they grab us by the senses, weaving smell, touch, and taste through abstract concepts like the epidemiology of bacterial infections.
 At a session at the Santa Fe Science Writing Workshop in May, 2012, Maryn McKenna shared tips for gathering and including such details to make for more vivid science reporting.
-To explain the need for such detail, she drew a parallel between science reporting and semanticist and later Congressman S. I. Hayakawa’s ladder of abstraction, explaining why these concepts are so powerful and why is it so important for a science writer to think about doing them.
+To explain the need for such detail, she drew a parallel between science reporting and semanticist (and later congressman) S. I. Hayakawa’s ladder of abstraction, explaining why these concepts are so powerful and why it is so important for a science writer to think about using them.

 - At the top is God, and at the bottom are worn rosary beads.

 - At the top is War, and at the bottom is blood on a doorstep.

 As science writers, we spend a little time at the top of the ladder—evolution!—and a whole lot of time in the middle, which is where concepts and data and explanations live.
 “What sensory detail does is to drop us like a plumb line to the bottom of the ladder, down to the place where people’s attention is engaged.
 Once we do that we can bring them back up the ladder again,” McKenna said.
 “Rarely does science writing get right down to these bottom levels and engage a reader’s senses and emotions.”

 Stories that incorporate these bottom-rung sensory details transport us—whether it is into towns being decimated by an epidemic, into dark caves filled with dying bats, into a Canadian distillery town beset by a mysterious fungus, or into the world of an octopus, where intellect is inextricably linked to touch and taste.